 That’s what I really loved about this project – the potential to take what I’ve learnt in the last 20 or so years working within the Māori theatre industry, and make a step forward.

-JTK: Yeah and the idea I guess, the excitement I had when I first came on board with this, was the potential of exploring in that area, of kind of looking to progress Māori theatre hopefully.
+JTK: The excitement I had when I first came on board with this, was the potential of exploring in that area, of kind of looking to progress Māori theatre hopefully.
 That’s what I really loved about this project – the potential to take what I’ve learnt in the last 20 or so years working within the Māori theatre industry, and make a step forward.

 KP: And then there’s of course the Shakespeare element.
 Is that something that you had always wanted to play with Miriama?